 Blueberry Lemonade is the only flavor available at the time of writing, and it tastes quite a lot like homemade lemonade.
 That means it’s sour — expect more lemonade and less blueberry.
 I was pretty impressed that the flavor was so on point even though there were no artificial sweeteners, just note that if you’re not a fan of sourness, you might want to mix it with a good two cups of water.

 There’s a lot to like about this product.
-It should have a solid effect on nitric oxide production, endurance, and focus; it’s very nutritious; there’s nothing artificial; it may give a slight boost in testosterone; and of course, there’s the two-phase effect of the caffeine release.
+It should have a solid effect on nitric oxide production, endurance, and focus; it’s very nutritious; there’s nothing artificial; and of course, there’s the two-phase effect of the caffeine release.
 For lengthy workouts, this could be just what you’re looking for — if you can come to terms with price.